-Conflicts often arise between clergy, music directors, and congregants about what kind of music is most appropriate or beneficial in the context of liturgy, usually due to different understandings about the nature of music or its role in worship.
+Conflicts often arise between clergy, music directors, and congregants about what kind of music is most "appropriate" or beneficial in the context of liturgy, usually due to differing understandings about the nature of music, and its role in worship.
 All parties involved tend to lean on personal and cultural values, rather than Christian values, in order to defend their positions.

-As a layperson with training in both Western classical and popular/secular styles of music, as well as ecumenical training in liturgical design from Union Theological Seminary, and undergraduate training in conflict negotiation and dialogue, I am uniquely positioned to offer mediation and practical support for churches struggling to articulate a shared theology of music and worship.
-Leaning on my extensive research about music in the history of the church, I can help ground conversations about liturgy and worship in Biblical, theological, and spiritual values that will reflect your faith community's culture and tradition.
+As a layperson with training in both Western classical and popular/secular musical styles, as well as ecumenical training in liturgical design and worship from Union Theological Seminary, and undergraduate training in dialogue and conflict negotiation, I am uniquely positioned to offer practical support and mediation for churches struggling to articulate a shared theology of music and worship.
+Leaning on my extensive research about music in the history of the church, I can help ground conversations about liturgy and worship in Biblical, theological, and spiritual values that reflect your community's culture and faith tradition.

 level of congregational involvement

 "Your historical diagnoses and concrete suggestions were very helpful in beginning to think through our contemporary Eucharist."